arifwn/TinySuspender/store-entry.md

 Features:

-- Form Detection: Tiny Suspender will try to detect active form to avoid automatically suspending page with unsubmitted form
+- Form Detection: Tiny Suspender will try to detect active forms to avoid automatically suspending page with unsubmitted data

-- Audio Detection (optional): prevent autosuspending tab that plays music in the background.
+- Audio Detection (optional): prevent autosuspending tabs that play music in the background.

 - Snooze: Temporarily prevent autosuspension on a specific tab or domain